PCN News

 As part of its improvements to services, the British Institute of Non-Destructive Testing has implemented some new contact details for the PCN team:

-pcn.level3@bindt.org for all PCN Level 3 applications
+pcn.enquiries@bindt.org for general PCN enquiries

 renewals@bindt.org for all PCN Level 1 and Level 2 applications

-pcn.applications@bindt.org for any other PCN applications ie late, deferral or post experience
+pcn.applications@bindt.org for any other PCN applications ie late, deferral or post experience.

 PCN service-level agreement update

-Please be advised that BINDT has implemented a 28-day service-level agreement (SLA) for the PCN team.
+Please be advised that BINDT has implemented a 28 working days service-level agreement (SLA) for the PCN team.
 You will note that this has changed from 14 days.
 The reason for this is to provide its end-users with a realistic turnaround time for receiving certification.
 Further to this, and with the assistance of the Quality/Technical teams, the Certification Services Department (CSD) is continuing to discuss and action improvements to its services for the benefit of end-users, members and stakeholders.
 A statement of improvements under development is published on the ‘PCN News’ page of the BINDT website: www.bindt.org/Certification/pcn-news under ‘Improvements to services’.
 This will continue to be updated.

 Pressure Equipment Directive